Enzo

 Component attributes were mapped to code, bridging visual and technical understanding.

-After selecting three strong design systems as benchmarks, I studied their documentation structures in depth, focusing on how information was grouped and prioritized.
+After selecting a few strong design systems as benchmarks, I studied their documentation structures in depth, focusing on how information was grouped and prioritized.
 Because developers would also rely on these reference cards, sections dedicated to implementation and code context were essential.

-Subtle design decisions (such as adding purple icons to indicate copyable variants and embedding do’s and don’ts directly within each section) helped emphasize important rules without requiring extra navigation.
+Moreover, embedding rules (such as do’s and don’ts) directly within each section helped emphasize important rules without requiring extra navigation.

 A strong design system → efficiency, consistency, scalability.